-You can find more information about our products and services at business.yell.com from the UK, from the US at hibu.com, from Spain at hibu.es, from Argentina at hibu.com.ar, from Chile at hibu.cl and from Peru at hibu.pe.
-SMEs can also access their accounts, review product performance and, in the UK and US, utilise a wealth of useful business tips and information in our Knowledge Centers.
+You can find more information about our products and services at hibu.com from the US. from the UK at business.yell.com, from Spain at hibu.es, from Argentina at hibu.com.ar, from Chile at hibu.cl and from Peru at hibu.pe.
+SMBs can also access their accounts, review product performance and, in the US and UK, utilize a wealth of useful business tips and information in our Knowledge Centers.

 * BIA/ Kelsey

 ** Calls cost £1.83 per minute with a £1.53 connection charge from most landlines.
 Network charges vary.
 Mobiles will cost considerably more.
 Rates correct as of June 2014.
 Texts to 118 24 7 charged at standard network rates, replies cost £1.50 per text.
 Customer service 0800 555 444.